Data flow

 (Small) job parameter files are often read from either AFS or EOS.
 See the examples later on how this is typically done.

 Large input files should be read directly from EOS via the xroot protocol, or copied over from EOS to the local pool area of the job.
-The pool area runs on the local disk of the worker node.
+The latter can be accomplished manually from the job executable or, even better, using the HTCondor xroot file transfer plugin.

 Output files

 Large output files should be written to the local pool directory and copied to EOS at the end of the job.
-The local pool directory is the current working directory that the job starts in and is deleted once the job has finished.
+As with the input files, this copy can be performed manually from the job or with the HTCondor xroot file transfer plugin.

 The pool space available is set by WLCG at 20 GB per processing core, and CERN purchases machines with this ratio.
 If you need more than 20 GB per core, please ensure you request more cores to avoid your job being killed for using too much disk.

-Writing directly to AFS or EOS is not recommended.
+Writing directly to AFS or EOS is not recommended (performance will be probably lower and the risk of failure higher).

 Temporary space